 Climate litigation targets global fossil fuel companies for their global operations, giving local governments the power to demand accountability beyond Canada's borders.
-Canadian law on international disputes allows BC municipalities to sue global companies in Canadian courts because harm is experienced in BC.3 recover public infrastructure for every \$1 of insured loss. \$1.9B insured losses means \$5.7 billion in taxpayer costs.
+Canadian law on international disputes allows BC municipalities to sue global companies in Canadian courts because harm is experienced in BC.3 pay out \$3 to recover public infrastructure. \$1.9B in insured losses means approx \$5.7 billion in taxpayer costs.

-Insurance Bureau of Canada.
+1 Insurance Bureau of Canada.
 Investing in Canada's Future: The Cost of Climate Adaptation at the Local Level.
-(February 2020)
+(February 2020).

-[&]quot;Severe Weather Causes \$1.9B in Insured Damage in 2018" (Jan.
-16, 2019): Canadian governments pay out \$3 to
+2 "Severe Weather Causes \$1.9B in Insured Damage in 2018" (Jan.
+16, 2019), which estimates that Canadian governments

-Gage, A. and Wewerinke, M. Taking Climate Justice into our own Hands.
+3 Gage, A. and Wewerinke, M. Taking Climate Justice into our own Hands.
 (Vancouver: West Coast Environmental Law, 2015).